HeyItsRiddhi/DSFinalProject/Milestone_1_writeup.md

 # Understanding Minority Voting in the United States

-## Project statement:

-The majority of information we have about minority voting is collected through non-representative phone surveys.
-Reseraches struggle to discern differences

-### Central Question
+## Project Statement / Central Question

 **Can we use an name-based ethnicity classification model on public voting records to (1) draw conclusions about minority voting behavior and (2) build a model that predicts voter turnout?**